This post may contain affiliate links. Read my full disclosure policy.

 This delightfully luxurious Farro Bowl, seems decadent, but really, it’s as simple as it comes.
 Think of it as a little retreat for the taste buds, amidst all the busyness and chaos this week.

 What I love about this particularly tasty goat cheese is the rind and its delicious creamy center….so flavorful!

-Depending where you live, fresh figs are in season now and love love love to be paired with goat cheese!
+Depending on where you live, fresh figs are in season now and love love love to be paired with goat cheese!
 While on San Juan Island recently, figs were literally dripping with sweet nectar, so full and plump and ripe for the picking.
 Such a treat.

 When using Tuscan-style kale in salads and bowls, make sure to massage it first with a little olive oil and salt – this will tenderize it enough to eat raw and cut down on the bitterness.
 Baby kale is fine without the massage- it is already tender!

 When cooking farro, cook it like you would pasta, in a big pot of salted boil water.
 Drain it when it’s plump and tender.
 Make a big batch ahead and serve it up several times during the week, or freeze it in smaller batches.
 That way you always have some on hand for buddha bowls, salads or side dishes.

 Farro Bowl with Figs, Kale and French Goat Cheese

 - Prep Time: 20